-Arik is the Global Education Office’s Associate Director.
+Arik is the Global Education Office’s Interim Director.
 He has a master’s degree in anthropology from Vanderbilt and a bachelor’s in English literature from Macalester College.
 He has done fieldwork in Bolivia, Guatemala, and Belize, and previously has done editorial work both inside and outside academia.
 Arik has been with the Global Education Office since 2010.

 Isabelle S. Crist

 Isabelle S. Crist is the Assistant Director for Operations for the Vanderbilt University Global Education Office and has been with the office since 2001.
 She earned a B.A. from Vanderbilt in Anthropology and Fine Arts.
 Before her position at the Global Education Office, she worked as a Project Coordinator for the Sigaux Collection in the W.T.
 Bandy Center for Baudelaire and Modern French Studies.
 She is bilingual in French and English.